Choosing a major

 Virtually any major, along with a strong science emphasis, can prepare you for successful admission to medical, pharmacy, veterinary, and allied health professional schools.

-Well, it's entirely up to you.
+It's entirely up to you.
 Professional health schools don't give preference to any particular major.

 The most important thing is to choose a major you enjoy and can do well in.